Kapendev/parin/TOUR.md

     }
     ```

-    This function is the heart of your game.
+    This function is the main loop of your game.
 It runs every frame, and on each frame in this example, it draws the message "Hello world!" on the game window.
     The `return false` statement tells the game to keep running.
 If true is returned, then the game will stop running.

 3. Game Start and Mixin